-The Office of Weapons of Mass Destruction Terrorism reduces the threat of WMD terrorism by establishing, strengthening, and maintaining the capabilities of international partners to deter, detect, defeat, and respond to terrorist attempts to use chemical, biological, radiological, or nuclear materials.
+To counter the threat of terrorists acquiring and/or using weapons of mass destruction, WMDT works with foreign partners to establish, strengthen, and maintain their capabilities to deter, detect, defeat, and respond to terrorist attempts to acquire or use chemical, biological, radiological, or nuclear materials.

-Foreign Consequence Management (FCM): The FCM program coordinates U.S. Government consequence management engagement activities with partner nations to improve their national chemical, biological, radiological, or nuclear incident response capabilities, with a focus on minimizing the impact of the contaminant on people and mitigating casualties.
+Foreign Consequence Management: The FCM program coordinates U.S. Government consequence management engagement activities with partner nations to improve their national chemical, biological, radiological, or nuclear incident response capabilities, with a focus on minimizing the impact of the contaminant on people and mitigating casualties.

 Office Director: Geoff Odlum